briancaffey/RedLM/ARTICLE.md

 ![Vector Database Options](/static/redlm/vectordbs.png)

 There are a LOT of options to consider when picking a vector database for a RAG application.
-Milvus has a highly decoupled architecture, it is fully open source and I had seen it in some examples, so I decided to give it a try.
+Milvus has a highly decoupled architecture, it is fully open source and I had seen it in some examples in the [`NVIDIA/GenerativeAIExamples`](https://github.com/NVIDIA/GenerativeAIExamples/tree/main/RAG/examples/advanced_rag/multimodal_rag) repo, so I decided to give it a try.

 ![Milvus Vector Database Architecture](/static/redlm/milvus.png)